studiorack/iem-plugin-suite/README.md

 The *.jucer projects are configured to build VST2, VST3, and standalone versions.
 In order to build the VST2 versions of the plug-ins, you need to have a copy of the Steinberg VST2-SDK which no longer comes with JUCE.

+#### Batch processing
-Instead of building each plug-in separately, you can also use the provided shell-scripts to start a batch processing.
+Instead of building each plug-in separately, you can also use the provided shell-scripts to start a batch processing:
-**For Windows:** The .jucer projects have to opened and saved first, to create the exporters.
-Then the 'Developer Command Prompt' has to execute the win_compileAll.bat script.
+- **macOS**:
+    - open terminal
+    - change the directory to the repository (e.g. `cd IEMPluginSuite-master`)
+    - execute the shell script with `./macOS_buildAll.sh`
+- **windows**:
+    - open the *Developer Command Prompt for Visual Studio*
+    - change the directoy to the repository (e.g. `cd IEMPluginSuite-master`)
+    - execute the batch script with `win_buildAll.bat <pathToProjucer.exe>`
+- **linux**:
+    - copy the `JUCE` directory into the IEM Plug-in Suite repository
+    - open terminal
+    - change the directory to the repository (e.g. `cd IEMPluginSuite-master`)
+    - execute the shell script with `./linux_buildAll.sh`

 ## Known issues
 - There's an issue with the channel-layout behavior of the VST3 versions of the plug-ins.
 This issue comes down to the VST3 SDK and has to be fixed by Steinberg.
 Already reported at their developer forum.